cgradwohl/aviso-seed/mock_api/README.md

 data - DATA-BY-ROW. used for hierarchy list, (most) fields for mobile FM landing page i.e. plan, forecast, upside, downside. \\

 ### 3. data-by-field.mock.json
-DATA-BY-FIELD IS FM LANDING PAGE AND TAP IN VIEW
+DATA-BY-FIELD IS FM LANDING PAGE AND TAP IN VIEW\\

-here you can find data by each field i.e. Commit, Aviso Forecast, Booked.
+here you can find data by each field i.e. Commit, Aviso Forecast, Booked.\\

+### 4. deals.list.json
+here we need to pass a hierarchy query param, in which the response depends on!
+To mock this I have added a "H" property to each deal object, so that we can query the deals api by hiearchy.\\